 - Unofficial set of all college level transcripts

-- TOEFL score (international applicants only)
+- English Language Proficiency Documentation (international applicants only)

 Please prepare a statement concerning your academic goals and career objectives.
 We will use this statement to identify your intellectual interests, your preparedness to do graduate level research, and to assess your communication ability.
 The statement should include: (a) why you are applying for a doctoral degree, (b) your area(s) of interest in the field of human centered design & engineering, (c) research questions you might be interested in pursuing, and (d) experience and skills you bring to the program.
 (Word limit: 1000)

 Please explain what makes your work, background, personal experiences, and/or academic interests unique to human-centered design and engineering.
 Alternatively, explain how your work, background, personal experiences, and/or academic interests will contribute to conditions that foster equity and inclusion in human-centered design and engineering.
 This statement could include a discussion of social, cultural, economic, and educational opportunities you have had or not had.
 It might also discuss how your doctoral education or proposed research might serve educationally underrepresented and/or minoritized persons or groups.
 This statement should complement, but not duplicate, the required personal statement.
 (Word limit: 500)